 Patients should be especially careful while they have temporary dental crowns.
 The dentist will go over a list of instructions before the patient leaves, but some tips include avoiding sticky or hard foods, try to use the side of your mouth that doesn’t have a temporary crown, and to pull floss out of the sides of the crown instead of lifting up and out.
 A permanent crown can be treated like your natural teeth, including regular brushing, flossing, and dental check ups.

 Modern crowns can be made from a variety of materials that can be color matched to your natural teeth.
 Crowns can be made from ceramic, porcelain, resin, or metals (usually gold and silver).
 For less visible teeth, patients may consider getting metal crowns with a porcelain overlay.
-Dr. Swift and Dr. Myers will discuss all possible options and help you choose your best crown.
+Dr. Swift and Dr. Reifer will discuss all possible options and help you choose your best crown.